particle-iot/docs/src/content/reference/device-os/firmware.md

 - The M-SoM can only wake from `HIBERNATE` mode on the pins listed below with the note "Pin can wake from HIBERNATE sleep," `RISING`, `FALLING`, or `CHANGE`.

-- On the M-SoM, pin D21 does not support pull-up or pull-down in HIBERNATE sleep mode.
-Use an external pull resistor if this is required.

 - On the M-SoM, when waking from `HIBERNATE` the RTC will be reset and clock time and date will not be valid until the next cloud connection.